 Cataracts that interfere with vision should removed as soon as is safely possible, especially if the cataract is present at birth.
 A delay in cataract removal can interfere with normal development of the vision centers in the brain.
 Tiny cataracts that do not seem likely to interfere with vision may be carefully monitored, but should be removed at the earliest sign of a vision problem.
 If a cataract is very small or off-center, glasses and/or patching may be helpful for visual development and surgery can be delayed or avoided completely.

 A tiny incision is made into the eye and an opening is made in the front of the lens capsule.
-The very soft inner part of the child's lens is suctioned out of the capsule.
-Younger children may require an additional opening in the posterior lens capsule with some vitreous gel removal.
+The very soft and cloudy inner part of the child's lens is suctioned out of the capsule.
+Younger children may require an additional opening in the posterior lens capsule with some vitreous gel removal (called a vitrectomy).
 An intraocular lens is then sometimes placed within the empty lens capsule.
 Dissolvable stitches are used to close the wounds.

+The lens inside in the eye focuses light so the eye gets a clear image whether viewing in the distance or up close.
+Once the lens is removed, it can no longer focus light inside the eye.
 There are several methods to restore focusing ability of the eye: 1) a permanent intraocular lens implant (IOL) is sometimes placed inside the eye at the time of cataract surgery, 2) a contact lens can be placed on the surface of the eye (contact lenses have to be removed and cleaned regularly), 3) glasses can be used to focus the light rays.
-Aphakic glasses are often very thick and cause magnification, so they are generally not a good option when only one eye is affected.
+Glasses once the cataract is removed are often very thick and cause magnification, so they are generally not a good option when only one eye is affected.
 They can also limit the visual field of the affected eye(s).
-Where can I join a support group of families with children with pediatric

 The Pediatric Glaucoma and Cataract Family Association.